SAGEO Arena: A Realistic Environment for Evaluating Search-Augmented Generative Engine Optimization: Acknowledgments

-With the rapid advancement of Large Language Models (LLMs), Search-Augmented Generative Engines (SAGE)~\cite{lewis2020retrieval,chen2024benchmarking, wang2024searching} have emerged as a new paradigm for information access. {By integrating large-scale retrieval with generative capabilities, these systems perform \textit{generative search}, providing synthesized answers that directly address user queries.} As an increasing portion of web traffic now originates from such AI-generated answers~\cite{chen2026navigating}, how content gains exposure online is fundamentally changing.
+With the rapid advancement of Large Language Models (LLMs), Search-Augmented Generative Engines (SAGE)~\cite{chen2024benchmarking, wang2024searching,10.1145/3774904.3792724, kim2025bespoke} have emerged as a new paradigm for information access. {By integrating large-scale retrieval with generative capabilities, these systems perform \textit{generative search}, providing synthesized answers that directly address user queries.} As an increasing portion of web traffic now originates from such AI-generated answers~\cite{chen2026navigating}, how content gains exposure online is fundamentally changing.
 This shift has given rise to Search-Augmented Generative Engine Optimization (SAGEO), the practice of optimizing web documents to improve their visibility (i.e., presence and contribution) in AI-generated responses.

-SAGEO naturally extends the core objective of traditional Search Engine Optimization (SEO)~\cite{davis2006search,gudivada2015understanding}.
+SAGEO naturally extends the core objective of traditional Search Engine Optimization (SEO)~\cite{gudivada2015understanding}.
 For decades, optimization has focused on improving retrieval and ranking on Search Engine Results Pages (SERPs), primarily through on-page factors such as titles and metadata~\cite{sharma2019brief}.
 With the emergence of SAGE, optimization has increasingly shifted toward a generation-centric perspective, studying how a document is favored and cited in model responses~\cite{chen2025generative}.
-A prominent line of study is Generative Engine Optimization (GEO)~\cite{aggarwal2024geo}, focusing on presentational modifications to improve visibility at the generation stage. {Yet, retrieval and ranking remain essential in generative search, as documents that fail at either stage cannot be cited in AI responses.
-Thus, SEO and GEO must be jointly addressed to achieve successful optimization.} In light of this, we clearly distinguish SAGEO as optimization that targets the full generative search pipeline, from retrieval and reranking to generation (Figure ~\ref{fig:intro_fig}).
+A prominent line of study is Generative Engine Optimization (GEO)~\cite{aggarwal2024geo}, focusing on presentational modifications to improve visibility at the generation stage.
+Despite this shift, generative search often builds on traditional search systems.
+For example, MS Copilot relies on Bing Search to ground its responses~\cite{microsoft2026copilotsearch}, meaning that documents must first be surfaced by the underlying search pipeline before they can enter the LLM's context.
+Thus, SEO and GEO must be jointly addressed to achieve successful optimization.
+In light of this, we clearly distinguish SAGEO as optimization that targets the full generative search pipeline, from retrieval and reranking to generation (Figure ~\ref{fig:intro_fig}).
 This motivates a systematic study of what constitutes effective SAGEO and how optimization signals propagate and interact across stages in generative search.